Earlier this week, I had a wonderful back-and-forth email conversation with a reader about literature and language arts in our homeschool.

 - Civil Rights Books for Kids

-I just remembered two other posts that might be of interest if you haven’t seen them:
+I just remembered two other posts that might be of interest if you haven’t seen them (click on the link or picture below):

 We still use the McDougal Littell Literature Books… This year, I went through all our texts and picked out about 30-40 short stories and selections and have been having the kids just pick up the book and read something (anything from the check list… or they can read a selection from the short story books I have there) a couple of times a week.
 (See the checklist in white below)… My son is a rebel (I say that tongue-and-cheek!!!) and hasn’t been marking off what he’s been reading!!